LuckyJimJD/CivilProcedure/_problems/JoinderProblem.md

 Driftwood goes to meet Lassparri, intending to sign him to a contract with the Opera Company to close the deal between Claypool & Gottlieb.
 Along the way, he meets Fiorello, a genial con artist, who tricks Driftwood into signing Lassparri's rival, Baroni, instead.
 When Gottlieb discovers what has happened, he renegs on his agreement to name the Opera House after Claypool.

 A furious Claypool sues Gottlieb for breach of contract, seeking restitution of the $500,000 she donated to the Opera Company.
 She also sues Driftwood for breach of contract & fraud over his role in the failure of the Opera Company deal, seeking $50,000 (the amount she paid Driftwood for his services as her agent) plus punitive damages.
-Claypool brings her suit in federal court.{% marginnote "margin-note-id" "Assume that the court would have subject matter jurisdiction over all claims and personal jurisdiction over all parties." %}
+Claypool brings her suit in federal court.{% sidenote "sidenote-id" "Assume that the court would have subject matter jurisdiction over all claims and personal jurisdiction over all parties."%}

 ## Part A

 1. Is joinder of Gottlieb and Driftwood as defendants proper under the FRCP?

-2. Assume that Claypool sues only Gottlieb.
-Gottlieb's defense is that his promise to name the Opera House after Claypool was contingent upon signing Lasparri to a contract with the Opera Company, and that Driftwood's failure to fulfil that part of the deal means that Gottlieb is not contractually obligated to honor his promise to Claypool.{% marginnote "margin-note-id" "This is a defense based on failure to satisfy a 'conditition precedent', which you will learn about in your contracts class." %} Is Driftwood a person required to be joined if feasible under the FRCP?
+Assume that Claypool sues only Gottlieb.
+Gottlieb's defense is that his promise to name the Opera House after Claypool was contingent upon signing Lasparri to a contract with the Opera Company, and that Driftwood's failure to fulfil that part of the deal means that Gottlieb is not contractually obligated to honor his promise to Claypool.{% sidenote "sidenote-id" "This is a defense based on failure to satisfy a 'conditition precedent', which you will learn about in your contracts class."%}

+2. Is Driftwood a person required to be joined if feasible under the FRCP?

-3. Assume that Claypool sues only Dritwood.
-May Gottlieb intervene as a plaintiff to assert a claim against Driftwood for failure to sign Lasparri to a contract with the Opera Company?
+Assume instead that Claypool sues only Dritwood.

+3. May Gottlieb intervene as a plaintiff to assert a claim against Driftwood for failure to sign Lasparri to a contract with the Opera Company?

 ## Part B